Did you know that more than 75% of college students pay for their education with grants and scholarships?

 Supplemental Educational Opportunity Grant (SEOG) - SEOG Grants are available to students who demonstrate exceptional need.
 Because funding is limited, priority is given to those who receive Pell Grants and meet application deadlines.

-Stafford Loans must be repaid.
-Stafford Loans are either subsidized or unsubsidized.
+Direct Loans must be repaid.
+Direct Loans are either subsidized or unsubsidized.
 A subsidized loan is awarded on the basis of financial need.
 The federal government pays interest on the loan ("subsidizes" the loan) until repayment begins and during authorized periods of deferment.
 An unsubsidized loan is not awarded on the basis of need.
 Interest is charged from the time the loan is disbursed until it is paid in full.